Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 ```
 It means that now all of your accounts specified in the `hardhat.config.ts` have enough funds to run tests.

-3. Run tests using `npx hardhat test` or any other variants of it.
+3. Run tests using `npx hardhat test --network your_new_network` or any other variants of it.